-Line-ups released for record 339 medal events in 42 venues at next Olympic Games
+Line-ups released for record 339 medal events in 42 venues at next Olympic Games in 2021

 Featuring a record 33 sports, 339 medal events and 42 venues, the Games will open on 23 July 2021 and close on 8 August.
 Actual competition will start two days before the Opening Ceremony on 21 July with softball in Fukushima – in line with the Games's theme of recovery.

 The first medals of the Games will be awarded on 24 July in the women’s 10m air rifle shooting event.
 A total of 11 medal events will take place that day including in judo, the sport in which Japan normally wins their first medal of an Olympics.